Atomarverseucht/minesweeper/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Atomarverseucht/minesweeper/badge.svg?branch=main)](https://coveralls.io/github/Atomarverseucht/minesweeper)

-A polished, study-focused implementation of the classic Minesweeper game — written primarily in Scala with a touch of shell tooling.
+A polished, study-focused implementation of the classic Minesweeper game, written primarily in Scala with a touch of shell tooling.
 This repository is a joint learning project by [Atomarverseucht](https://github.com/Atomarverseucht) and [Guakocius](https://github.com/Guakocius).
 ## Badges

 | Used Languages | Tested Operating Systems | Tech Stack |